 The Rev. Al Sharp is the ex-director emeritus of Protestants for a Common Good, a faith-based group working for marijuana law reform in Illinois and throughout the Midwest.
 He called the Daily Ledger from Chicago and says Graham's exit from hospice care to a better quality of life was not an aberration.
 Many have benefited from using cannabis in place of heavy pain killers and the side effects, addiction and memory loss they can cause.

-Sharp estimates 10,000 people in Illinois with chronic pain could get relief with cannabis.
+Page 4 of 4 - Sharp estimates 10,000 people in Illinois with chronic pain could get relief with cannabis.
 He says the faith-based group got involved with reform efforts about three or four years ago.
 Since then, Senate Bill 30 was passed.
 It is the most tightly restricted legislation proposed for medical marijuana in the nation.
 The Chicago Tribune, considered a conservative newspaper, said it was model legislation.
 It was endorsed by House Minority Leader Tom Cross (R-Oswego) and was not easy to get through the Republican caucus.
 Cross had met Mike Graham and other patients, says Sharp.

 The bill would limit use of medical marijuana primarily to six specific conditions: cancer, glaucoma, AIDS, Crohn's, ALS (Lou Gehrig's Disease) and Alzheimer's disease.
 A few other disorders also apply, Sharp says.